rnaimehaom/Variant-Calling-with-Samtools/README.md

 <h2 id="First_Point_Header">Inspecting fastq files</h2>

-This set of commands will help you open the fastq file and have a visual inspection of the data format.
-If carefully noticed each read is represented by 4 set of lines.
-You can found the details on file format <a href="https://bio Informatics.uconn.edu/resources-and-events/tutorials/file-formats-tutorial/">here</a> here.
+This set of commands will allow you to open the FASTQ file and inspect the data.
+Each read is represented by 4 lines.
+Details on the FASTQ file format can be found <a href="https://bio Informatics.uconn.edu/resources-and-events/tutorials/file-formats-tutorial/">here</a>.

 Change the directory to the `data/` folder using:
 ```bash